Dental Implants Lakewood

 Will Getting Dental Implants Hurt?

 Many patients find that dental implant surgery is much less uncomfortable than they initially thought.
-The mouth will be numbed with a local anesthetic, and Dr. Vinnie’s placement techniques are very gentle, so little to no discomfort is usually experienced during the surgery.
-Once the anesthetic wears off, you’ll experience some soreness for a few days, but all around you can expect it to be mild.
-Pain medication will be prescribed, but you may or may not need them.
+The mouth will be numbed with a local anesthetic, and our dentists’ placement techniques are very gentle, so little to no discomfort is usually experienced during the surgery.
+Once the anesthetic wears off, you’ll feel some soreness for a few days, but you can expect it to be mild.
+Pain medication will be prescribed, but you may or may not need it.
 Severe discomfort that does not get better over time is not normal; contact us right away if you become concerned about the level of pain you’re experiencing.

 What Can I Eat After Getting Implants?